Haoranwugithub/UWB_CSS342_2019_Fall/class7/homework/problem_1/readme.md

 Use folder ```problem_1```.

 In the class we have discussed the problem of outputing all valid parentheses of size N. The code we saw in class is [here](https://github.com/pdgetrf/UWB_CSS342_2019_Fall/tree/master/class7/possible_parentheses).
 This code is good for demo but it's not completed with proper tests.
 The task of this problem is to finish the project.
+You could choose to follow the in-class demo code, or use your own implementation.
+But using backtracking must be used.

 ### 1. (10pt) Rewrite the possibleParenthesis function with the following signature: